 - a.
 The item relates to the City of Wagga Wagga, its history, development and people in a significant way. - b.
 The item has a provenance that enhances its historical value. - c.
 The item is in a good original condition, complete and unmodified. - d.
-The donor or vendor has legal title to offer the item to the Museum. - e.
+The donor or vendor has legal title to offer the item to the Museum.

+- e.
 The item is not duplicated in the collection. - f.
 The only time the Museum will accept material on loan is for temporary exhibitions with designated time periods. - g.
 The Museum has adequate storage space to house the item. - h.
 The Museum staff have sufficient time and resources to document the item.
 There are no restrictions whether legal, cultural or conservation which would prevent the item being placed on display.
 No item will be accepted with conditions attached eg a stipulation that the item must be placed on permanent display.

-The item is best suited for the collection and not that of another cultural institution. - i.
-However, while the museum shall not actively seek to acquire Indigenous secret/sacred objects it might acquire objects to remove them from private collections or general circulation.
-This will be done in consultation with the material's traditional owners for the purpose of repatriation or to ensure appropriate care until repatriation is possible.
-The items will be stored in a way that respects their cultural significance. - j.
+- j.
 The item is best suited for the collection and not that of another cultural institution. - k.
-The acquisition includes the winning portrait from the annual Bald Archy portrait prize
+Acquiring the annual the winning portrait from the annual Bald Archy portrait prize